-As of January 1, 2018, Israeli resident companies like us are generally subject to corporate tax at the rate of 23.0%.
+In 2022, Israeli resident companies like us are generally subject to corporate tax at the rate of 23.0%.

 Capital gains derived by an Israeli resident company are generally subject to tax at the same rate as the corporate tax rate.
 Under Israeli tax legislation, a corporation will be considered as an "Israeli resident" if it meets one of the following: (a) it was incorporated in Israel; or (b) the management and control of its business are exercised in Israel.